5 facts to prove that you will grow your business through a solid loyalty program

 1. 83% of customers will do business with you if you have a loyalty program

-Think about it – you don’t have to try so hard to sell your products, spend thousands on marketing campaigns, advertisements or figure out how these ever-changing social media algorithms work.
+Think about it – you don’t have to try so hard to sell your products, spend thousands on marketing campaigns, and advertisements or figure out how these ever-changing social media algorithms work.
 When you have an enticing loyalty program in place, your investments are almost minimal compared to the returns you’ll get.

 2. 53% are comfortable sharing their information with you (For the Love of money research)